Setting up the environment

 Furthermore, we should become acquainted with the personas who reside within the HDP Sandbox.

 - raj_ops: Big Data Operations

 Raj is our administrator and thus has full access to most of Ambari’s services.

 Maria is our developer and thus has limited access to our cluster’s services.

 Password – maria_dev

-In order to set up our enviroment we will use our cluster operator Raj_ops.
+In order to set up our environment we will use our cluster administrator admin.

 In the Save Configuration window that appears, write

 Enable Audit to Solr and SolrCloud Feature, then select Save, next click OK button on Dependent Configurations window.

 Finally, click Proceed Anyway on the Save Configuration Changes window, and click OK.